Kong/docs.konghq.com/app/_src/kic-v2/deployment/kong-enterprise.md

     namespace/kong created
     ```

 * Create Kong Enterprise bootstrap password.
-Replace `<cloudnative>` with a random password of your choice and note it down
+Replace `cloudnative` with a random password of your choice and note it down
     ```bash
-    $ kubectl create secret generic kong-enterprise-superuser-password  -n kong --from-literal=password=<cloudnative>
+    $ kubectl create secret generic kong-enterprise-superuser-password  -n kong --from-literal=password=cloudnative
     ```
     The results should look like this:
     ```text